Tips for Muck Spreader Maintenance and Parts Identification

 Don’t assemble the couplings yet.
 First try the top part of the coupling in the bottom of the rotor.
 If the teeth in the bottom of the rotor are burred the burs may need to be ground off.

 Note: after assembly there will only be limited scope for altering the rotor timing.
-The rotors are on 8 spline shafts so the minimum alteration of timing is 1/8 of a revolution.
-If you consider this to be sufficient then skip the next paragraph.
+The rotors are on 8 spline shafts so the minimum easy alteration of timing is 1/8 of a revolution.
+Or you could separate the rubber couplings and gain another 3 positions giving 24 in total but a bit fiddly.
+If you consider this to be sufficient then skip the procedure in the next paragraph but read it anyway.

 You will need to change the yoke on the input shaft.
 This yoke is not provided in the kit because not all spreaders use the same UJs.
 Your local Agricultural Engineer should be able to supply anything not in the kit or if you identify the UJ you could order the yoke from us, not included in price of kit.